Lenyn Sosa Preview, Player Props: White Sox vs. Mariners

 Lenyn Sosa At The Plate

-- Sosa has three doubles, two home runs and a walk while batting .148.
+- Sosa has three doubles, two home runs and a walk while hitting .153.

-- In 10 of 25 games this year (40.0%), Sosa has reached via hit, and that includes multiple hits twice.
+- In 11 of 26 games this season (42.3%), Sosa has reached base safely via hit, and that includes multiple hits twice.

-- He has homered in two of 25 games played this year, and in 2.4% of his plate appearances.
+- In 26 games played this season, he has homered in two of them.

-- He has scored in five of 25 games so far this season.
+- He has scored in five games this year (19.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.